bridgecrewio/prisma-cloud-vscode-plugin/README.md

-# checkov-vscode-v2 README
+# Prisma Cloud

-This is the README for your extension "checkov-vscode-v2".
+This is the README for your extension "prisma-cloud-vscode-plugin".
 After writing up a brief description, we recommend including the following sections.

 ## Features